plebbit/plebbit-react-hooks/README.md

 // post.author.address should not be used directly, it needs to be verified asynchronously using useAuthorAddress const {authorAddress, shortAuthorAddress} = useAuthorAddress({comment: post})
 // exception: when linking to an author profile page, /u/${comment.author.address}/c/${comment.cid} should be used, not useAuthorAddress({comment}).authorAddress

+// use many times in a page without affecting performance const post = useComment({commentCid, onlyIfCached: true})
 ```

 #### Get a comment